CCSP exam details and process [updated 2022]

 Booking and taking the exam

-To register for the exam, you need to create an account with Pearson VUE, which is a leading provider of global computer-based training for certification and licensure exams.
-You can find much more about the testing locations, policies and accommodations on the link they provide over here.
+To register for the exam, you must create an account with Pearson VU, a renowned global computer-based training providing certification and licensure exams.
+You can find much more about the testing locations, policies and accommodations on the official (ISC)² site.

-The following steps should be followed in creating your Pearson VUE account:
+The following steps are required to create your Pearson VUE account:

 - Create an account with Pearson VUE